Geoogolla/enterprise-docs/docs/designer-guide/manage-content/reports/delete-report.md

 # Delete report from Report Server

-This section explains about how to delete report individually or delete multiple reports from the Bold Reports On-Premise.
+This section explains how to delete reports individually or delete multiple reports from the Bold Reports On-Premise.
 Reports can also be deleted from the Report Server when they are no longer required.

 Click the `Actions` button in the Reports grid context menu and click `Delete` to delete the Report.
 ![Delete Report](/static/assets/on-premise/images/manage-content/manage-reports/delete-report.png)